 BOWRING, Lewin Bentham.
-Hackney, London 15.7.1824 — 14.1.1910.
+Hackney, London 15.7.1824 — Torquay, Devon 14.1.1910.
 British Civil Servant in India.
-Son of Sir John B. (1792–1872), linguist, traveller, politician, diplomat, governor of Hongkong, even poet.
+Son of Sir John B. (1792–1872), linguist, traveller, politician, diplomat, governor of Hong Kong, even poet, and Maria Lewin.
 Educated in Exeter, at Haileybury and Fort Williams (Calcutta).
 Bengal Civil service 1843-70.
 From 1847 Assistant Resident in Lahore, 1858 private secretary to Earl Canning, 1862 Chief Commissioner of Mysore and Coorg.
 Retired in 1870, lived in Devon.
 C.S.I.
 1867.
 Member of the R.A.S. from 1870.
-Twice married, six sons and two daughters.
+Twice married, with Mary Laura Talbot (d.
+1866) and Katharine Bellasis, six sons and two daughters.

-– edited: Eastern Experience: Autobiographical Recollections of Sir John Bowring.
-1877.
+– Edited: Eastern Experience: Autobiographical Recollections of Sir John Bowring.
+8+404 p.
+L. 1877.

-– Haidar Ali and Tipu Sultan.
+– Haidar Ali and Tipu Sultan and the Struggle with the Musalman Powers of the South.
 234 p.
 Rulers of India Series.
-1893.
+Oxford 1893.